 A search for identity begins by asking “Who am I?” but quickly changes to “Who is God?”
 Before we can truly know who we are, we must begin by seeking answers to the question of who is God.
 Because we were created by Him, we have to look to God if we are to truly decipher the meaning and purpose of our lives.
-I hope this Bible study helps to answer for you the question of who God is.
+Let us explore the attributes of God so can begin to grasp the concept of who God is.

 Who Is God in the Bible?

-As we start our “Who is God?”
-Bible study, let’s go back to the beginning.
-We can learn a lot about God by just reading Genesis.
+As we seek to understand more about God, let’s go back to the beginning.
+We can learn a lot about the characteristics of God by just reading Genesis.
 A cursory reading of Genesis reveals these things about God:

 He is the Creator.
 In the beginning, God created the heavens and the earth (Genesis 1:1 NKJV).
 As we read this first chapter, we learn that everything which exists was created by God – our planet, solar system, environment, marine life, as well as, birds and land animals were all created by God.
 But He didn’t stop there.
 He went on to create mankind – male and female versions.